Don Bosco Preparatory High School: Baseball

-The baseball team has won the county title nine times since 2000 and the state championship six times; the team won the Non-Public A North title in 1963 and won the State Non-Public A championship in 1979 (vs. Notre Dame High School), 1986 (vs. Red Bank Catholic High School), 1988 (vs. Holy Cross Preparatory Academy), 1989 (vs. St. Joseph High School of Metuchen), 1994 (vs. Monsignor Donovan High School) and 2008 (vs. Christian Brothers Academy).
+The baseball team has won the county title nine times since 2000 and the state championship six times; the team won the Non-Public A North title in 1963 and won the State Non-Public A championship in 1979 (vs. Notre Dame High School), 1986 (vs. Red Bank Catholic High School), 1988 (vs. Holy Cross Preparatory Academy), 1989 (vs. St. Joseph High School of Metuchen), 1994 (vs. Monsignor Donovan High School), 2008 (vs. Christian Brothers Academy), 2022 (va.
+St. Augustine Preparatory School) and 2023 (vs. Red Bank Catholic).
+The eight state titles are tied for second-most in the state.

 The team finished with a record of 15–11 in 1989 after winning the Parochial A title with a 3–1 defeat of St. Joseph of Metuchen, behind the pitching of future MLB pitcher C. J. Nitkowski.

 The 1994 team defeated Monsignor Donovan by a score of 1–0 in the championship game to win the Parochial A state title and finish the season 21–9.
 The 2008 squad posted a record of 33-0 and won the Non-Public A state championship, and were ranked No. 1 in the nation by ESPNHS50 and No. 2 by USA Today.
 Former MLB pitcher Mike Stanton coached the team in 2010 before stepping down.
 In 2011 they went 25-1 and were 18th in the nation, according to MaxPreps Xcellent 25.
 In 2012 Don Bosco was pre-ranked at No. 6 in the nation by MaxPrepsand finished the season 26–4.

+The Don Bosco baseball team faced Patterson's Eastside High School in the first baseball game played since 1997 at the renovated Hinchliffe Stadium on May 17, 2023.

 Rowing

 The rowing team has won two Scholastic Rowing Association of America National championships and two Stotesbury Cup gold medals.
 They have at one point possessed the title in every men's sculling category.
 The rowing team has only competed against Bergen Catholic High School once during the spring sprint season, in the Junior Quad head race qualifier at the 2010 Stotesbury Cup Regatta.
 In 2012 the varsity double (Aaron McAvey and Brian Sullivan) won the SRAA national championships.
 In 2017 the coxed lightweight four won the SRAA national championships under Coach Scott Menken.
+In 2023, the coxed second four won silver at the Stotesbury Cup Regatta.

 Lacrosse

-The boys' lacrosse team won the Non-Public A state championship in 2013, defeating Seton Hall Prep in the tournament final.
+The boys' lacrosse team won the Non-Public A state championship in 2013 (defeating Seton Hall Prep in the tournament final) and 2021 (vs. Delbarton School).
+The 2021 team won the Tournament of Champions with a victory against Summit High School in the championship game.

-Activities and clubs

-Don Bosco Prep offers clubs and activities for student involvement, both on and off-campus: